-Returning students who had not applied for Columbia aid in 2018-2019 and who complete the CSS Profile will also have to submit 2017 tax returns via IDOC.
+Returning students who had not applied for Columbia aid in 2023-2024 and who complete the CSS Profile will also have to submit complete 2022 tax returns via IDOC.

-Returning students applying for school based aid who provided pages 1&2 of the 2017 tax returns for the 2018-2019 academic year will also need to submit signed copies of pages 1&2 of 2018 tax returns for you, your spouse, and your parents here.
+Returning students applying for school based aid who provided pages 1&2 of the 2022 tax returns for the 2023-2024 academic year will also need to submit signed copies of pages 1&2 of 2023 tax returns for you, your spouse, and your parents here.
+You must also complete the Iitle VII Parent Financial Information form.
+If your parents are divorced or separated, a form must be submitted for each parent.
 Submit these documents no later than April 15th.

-6. Non-tax Filers
+Non-tax Filers:

-New Students: If you did not have to file a tax return for 2017 you will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.
+New Students: If you did not have to file a tax return for 2023 you will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.

-Returning students who had not applied for Columbia aid in 2018-2019 and who complete the CSS Profile and did not file a tax return for 2017 will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.
+Returning students who had not applied for Columbia aid in 2024-2025 and who complete the CSS Profile and did not file a tax return for 2023 will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.

-Returning students who received Columbia based aid in 2018-19 and who did not file a 2018 tax return, please go to our website and complete the "Why I Did Not File a Tax Return".
+Returning students who received Columbia based aid in 2024-25 and who did not file a 2024 tax return, please go to our website and complete the "Why I Did Not File a Tax Return".

-Note: We may make tentative aid offers to entering students without complete tax information.
-However, they are subject to change based on a Financial Aid Officer's review when complete 2017 IRS tax forms and any additional requested documentation are received.
+Note: We may make tentative financial aid offers to entering students without complete tax information.
+However, they are subject to change based on a Financial Aid Officer's review when complete 2023 IRS tax forms and any additional requested documentation are received.